viamrobotics/docs/docs/services/navigation/_index.md

 ### Obstacles

-Get an array of obstacles currently in the service's data storage.
+Get an array or list of obstacles currently in the service's data storage.
 These are locations designated for the robot to avoid when navigating.
 See the [motion service](/services/motion/) for more information.